sestze/srmg/readme_srmg.txt

 	Seed can be changed near the bottom of the script itself.

-	Gentype can be changed in the map properties, currently has prefab, voronoi, and paths.
+	Gentype can be changed in the map properties, currently has prefab, voronoi, paths, grid, and provided.

 	Outputs the map to maps/srmg_gentype_fliptype_seed/srmg_gentype_fliptype_seed.sd7